 As a result, malnutrition is a factor that increases the risk of frailty.

 Food is medicine!
 As we age, we need more of certain nutrients like Protein, Calcium and Vitamin D to keep our bones and muscles strong well into old age.
-Use this shopping list to help you choose foods high in nutrition and low in calories.
+Use this shopping list to help you choose foods high in nutrition.

 Vitamin D helps absorb calcium—they work together!
 Apart from helping your body absorb calcium, vitamin D also plays a role in your nervous, muscle, and immune systems.

 As we age, our bodies need more protein.